kawangwong/kawang/README.md

 If you have any suggestions of things you'd like to share, send it to my way!

-Currently Working on as of 11/05/2021:
+Currently Working on as of 1211/1:

-- Automation scripting of Docker deployments.
+- Terraform scripting and Ansible
-- MediaPipe's Pose Modules for a movement game.
+- Arduino Scripts for Uno devices
+- FInal Kura Project